-SPSY 684: Internship SPSY 684: Internship SPSY 684: Internship 1 credit 1 credit 1 credit students for 10 years following graduation.
+SPSY 684: Internship SPSY 684: Internship SPSY 684: Internship 1 credit 1 credit 1 credit

+Please note: The advising office and program faculty will continue to assist you as you maneuver the licensing/certification process.
+In addition, the program is required to follow students for 10 years following graduation.
 Once you graduate you are invited to be added to the alumni listserv; position announcements are forwarded regularly as are general announcements.
 You also will be contacted regularly in conjunction with ARO (annually) and program self-study (2 and 5 years post graduation).
 At conferences, current students, graduates, and faculty try to get together - this information is posted on Facebook and shared via the student and alumni listservs.